Dr Simon Coffey logo

 The healthy cartilage and bone in the remainder of the knee are left alone.

 This means that only a part of the knee joint is replaced through a smaller incision than would normally be used for a total knee replacement.
-A Partial Knee Replacement is a less severe surgical option than a Total Knee Replacement.
+A Partial Knee Replacement preserves more bone and soft tissue compared to a Total Knee Replacement.

 A Total Knee Replacement is indicated for severe osteoarthritis of the knee where many or all the knee joint surfaces or compartment are either worn out or damaged and require replacing.